-Underwater lovers will definitely want to arrive in the months of March-June or October-November, for the best underwater visibility and calm waters.
+If you are after sunshine, heat and powerful surf, the best time is the dry season (June-September), but it often gets extremely hot and dry.
+Scuba divers will want to arrive in the months of March-June or October-November, for the best underwater visibility and calm waters.

 HOW TO GET THERE

-There is an international airport in Lombok/Mataram as well, but the flights tend to be quite expensive.
+There is an international airport in Lombok/Mataram as well, but the flights tend to be quite costly.

 Subscribe to our email newsletter to receive useful articles and special offers.
 This monthly email is sent out on the first of every month.